 [ planning index ] [ home ]

-The District can be divided into three distinct areas: The core area encompasses the townships of Diamond Springs, El Dorado and the Missouri Flat Road corridor.
+The District can be divided into three, distinct areas: The core area encompasses the townships of Diamond Springs, El Dorado and the Missouri Flat Road corridor.
 The core area is more urban and contains most of the District’s commercial development and potential for major commercial development.
 The north and south areas typically contain small subdivisions and isolated residential developments.
 These areas are characteristic of the suburban or ranch environment.
 The north and south areas become very isolated and more rural as one moves further away from the core of the District.

 The Diamond Springs/El Dorado Fire Protection District is an “all-risk” agency.
-The District participates in a sophisticated automatic aid program and is dispatched through agreement by the California Department of Forestry and Fire Protection (CalFire), at Camino.
-The resources of the District will respond to and deal with any type of emergency.
-The term “Fire Protection” in this document is broad and includes responses to fires, smoke and odor investigations, alarms, public assist calls, hazardous materials incidents, medical aid and specialized rescues.
+The District participates in a sophisticated, automatic aid program and is dispatched, through agreement, by Cal Fire, at Camino.
+The resources of the District will respond to, and deal with, any type of emergency.
+In this document, the term “fire protection” is broad and includes responses to fires, smoke and odor investigations, alarms, public assist calls, hazardous materials incidents, medical aid calls and specialized rescues.

 Structure Fires